-The scope is to provide an assessment of the effects on leachate production of different surface water management techniques and leachate and landfill gas management.
+The scope is to provide an assessment of the effects on leachate production from different surface water management techniques.
+The effects on landfill gas management will also be explored.
 An indication of costs and a timeline for implementation is also required for each component.